Jess Stonestreet Jackson Jr.: Wine production

-Among the wineries in his Jackson Family Wines portfolio, as of 2009, are Kendall-Jackson, Murphy-Goode, Robert Pecota Winery, Byron Estates, Edmeades, Matanzas Creek, La Crema, Stonestreet, Arrowood, Lajota, Cardinale, Atalon, Lokoya, Carmel Road, Cambria, Vérité, Archipel, Chateau Potelle, and Freemark Abbey Winery.
+Among the wineries in his Jackson Family Wines portfolio, as of 2009, are Kendall-Jackson, Murphy-Goode, and Robert Pecota Winery.
 As of early 2009, it was ranked as the ninth largest winery holding company in the United States.
 Jackson's brands at the time of his death were producing 5 million cases of wine annually.

-In 2005, Jackson was listed by Forbes Magazine as the 366th wealthiest person in the world (tied with many others), with 1.8 billion dollars in assets.
-The 2010 list by Forbes Magazine placed Jackson as the 536th richest person in the world with 1.9 billion dollars in assets.
+In 2005, Jackson was listed by Forbes magazine as tied for the 366th wealthiest person in the world, with $1.8 billion in assets.
+The 2010 list by Forbes magazine placed Jackson as the 536th richest person in the world, with $1.9 billion in assets.